microsoft/dicom-server/docs/api-versioning.md

 ### How Versions Are Incremented

-We currently only increment the major version when ever there is a breaking change which is considered to be not backwards compatible.
+We currently only increment the major version whenever there is a breaking change which is considered to be not backwards compatible.
 All minor versions are implied to be `0`.
 All versions are in the format `Major.0`

 Some Examples of a breaking change (Major version is incremented):
 1. Renaming or removing endpoints